reubenharry/counterdiabatic-hmc/README.md

 ## Questions

+Does the condition have to be \partial_\lambda H = {A, H}, or just that this is constant of motion?

 How should we integrate the new Hamiltonian?
 In any case of interest, it is non-separable, but this means that our symplectic integrators do not have the desired behavior.

+Shoud we recompute A at the midpoint $\lambda(t + 0.5\delta t)$?

 How should we tune the step size of HMC?

+How should we tune the hyperparams

 Should we be using weighting schemes, or indeed MH, to correct for discretization?

+There is presumably gauge freedom in the choice of $A$.
+How should we gauge fix?

+Should we leapfrog update $\lambda$?

+Should we consider multiple dimensions in the base manifold?
+More interesting geometry...

+Hannay angles?

+notes:

+   no even terms like p^2

 ## Geometric perspective